IILLC/recently-updated-pages-custom/README.md

 # recently-updated-pages-custom
 This WordPress plugin adds a widget with the ability to insert a list of recently updated posts or pages.
-It includes a shortcode [rup_display_update_date] to add an updated data in a post or you can use it in a template.
+It includes a shortcode [rup_display_update_date] to add an updated date in a post or you can use it in a template.

+See this in action on most of the pages of https://fyxtrpg.com/ .
+Look to the footer near the search widget.
+It will display the most recently updated pages on the website.
+(Post or Pages that have been edited and updated.)

-This is an updated version of the original plugin: https://wordpress.org/plugins/recently-updated-pages/
+This is an updated version of the original unmaintained plugin: https://wordpress.org/plugins/recently-updated-pages/

 === Recently Updated Pages ===